jonasjohansson/nava.community/pages/visualia.md

 {% vid "/video/visualia.mp4"  %}

+## Installations

+Due to the unique location we are opening up the possibility to also present **AV Installations**.
+Use the [Application form](https://forms.gle/3qiiPsRXVfuezT597) and tick Installation.
+There is no deadline, applications will be reviewed as they arrive.

 ## Open call

 [Smart Kreativ Stad](https://smartkreativstad.com/arrangera-en-egen-popupbiovisning-i-sommar/) announced the possibility to rent their [Tech-kit](https://smartkreativstad.com/wp-content/uploads/2020/06/Popup_teknikkit.pdf) at a reduced price.
 NAVA, in collaboration with [Adam Siversen Ljung](https://adamsiversenljung.com/), invites visual artists and electronic music artists to perform at [Reaktorhallen](https://www.r1.kth.se/).
 Selected artists will be paired for a collaborative ~15 min AV performance.